Akuli/jou/doc/tutorial.md

     return 0
 ```

-However, this introduces a subtle bug.
+However, this code contains a subtle bug.
 To see it, let's put this code into a loop and add some prints:

 ```python